Coop users give to Greenhouse appeal

 DGP members helped Dartmouth Rotary to plant 5,000 purple crocus bulb in December 2017 as part of the national Purple4Polio campaign run by Rotary with the RHS.
 A total of 6 million bulbs have been planted nationwide.
 DGP also gave bulbs to community groups as part of the Its Your Neighbourhood awards.

 Dartmouth Pyramid Greenhouse wins £20k award from Postal Local Trust

-A new pyramid-shaped community greenhouse for Dartmouth came a step closer with an award of £20,000 from the Postcode Local Trust, a grant-giving charity funded entirely by players of People’s Postcode Lottery, following a successful application from Dartmouth Green Partnerships (Charity No.1164582).
+A new pyramid-shaped community greenhouse for Dartmouth came a step closer in summer 2017 with an award of £20,000 from the Postcode Local Trust, a grant-giving charity funded entirely by players of People’s Postcode Lottery, following a successful application from Dartmouth Green Partnerships (Charity No.1164582).